Is it important to like my editor?

 Developmental edits are discussions between you and your editor.
 They aren't hard and fast "Listen, writer, this doesn't work, change it or fail."

-They are also not the you as an author plugging your ears being and being unwilling to budge.
+They are also not about you as an author plugging your ears being and being unwilling to budge.

 Developmental editing is about discussing what tweaks can be made to convey the meaning you are working to bring to each sentence, each scene, each chapter.